sintel-dev/Orion/README.md

 #### 3. Evaluate performance

-In this next step we will load some already known anomalous intervals and evalulate how good our anomaly detection was by comparing those with our detected intervals.
+In this next step we will load some already known anomalous intervals and evaluate how good our anomaly detection was by comparing those with our detected intervals.

 For this, we will first load the known anomalies for the signal that we are using: